2013 - 2014

 Erie County 2013-14 Home Energy Assistance Program

 HEAP is federally funded assistance with home heating costs and energy conservation for eligible households.
-Program components include benefit assistance for heat and electricity, weatherization referral, and cooling assistance (in summer months- based on medical necessity).
+Program components include benefit assistance for heat and electricity, furnace repair, weatherization referral, and cooling assistance (in summer months-based on medical necessity).

-Monday, March 17, 2014 is the closing date for Emergency HEAP Benefits.
+March 17, 2014 was the closing date for Emergency HEAP Benefits.

 For Regular HEAP, applicants may apply by mail, in person or online via MyBenefits.ny.gov